PeamoNetwork/website/docs/en_US/network-dumps.md

 <div class="tip red">
 	<h2>Security Warning</h2>
 	<strong>Network dumps will oftentimes have sensitive information, including emails, passwords, usernames, IP addresses, etc. Because of this, ensure you only provide network dumps to trusted individuals.
-When submitting network dumps to Pretendo Network developers your dumps are uploaded and stored in a private channel.
+When submitting network dumps to Peamo Network developers your dumps are uploaded and stored in a private channel.
 This channel can only be accessed by a small number of people, not even all developers have access.</strong>
 </div>

 # Submissions